dhruvjain-github/Deployer/Readme.md

 ### How to Setup

-This Project contains following services and folders:
+This Project contains the following services and folders:

 - `api-server`: HTTP API Server for REST API's
-- `build-server`: Docker Image code which clones, builds and pushes the build to S3
+- `build-server`: Docker Image code which clones, builds, and pushes the build to S3
-- `s3-reverse-proxy`: Reverse Proxy the subdomains and domains to s3 bucket static assets
+- `s3-reverse-proxy`: Reverse Proxy the subdomains and domains to S3 bucket static assets

 ### Local Setup

-1. Run `npm install` in all the 3 services i.e. `api-server`, `build-server` and `s3-reverse-proxy`
+1. Run `npm install` in all the 3 services i.e. `api-server`, `build-server`, and `s3-reverse-proxy`
 2. Docker build the `build-server` and push the image to AWS ECR.
-3. Setup the `api-server` by providing all the required config such as TASK ARN and CLUSTER arn.
+3. Setup the `api-server` by providing all the required config such as TASK ARN and CLUSTER ARN.
 4. Run `node index.js` in `api-server` and `s3-reverse-proxy`

-At this point following services would be up and running:
+At this point, the following services would be up and running:

 | S.No | Service            | PORT    |
 | ---- | ------------------ | ------- |